viewsourc3/Chishiki/posts/Computer_Science/GPG.md

 #### GPG stands for "Pretty Good Privacy".
 ... and GPG, or GnuPG (GNU Privacy Guard), is one of the implementations of the PGP standard, and is a strong alternative to the official PGP software.
 In other words, GPG is PGP.
+I'll be using them

 #### What is it?
 First, let me tell you what it is *not*.